Reconstruction (Lecrae album)

-Reconstruction is the tenth studio by American Christian hip-hop musician Lecrae, released on August 22, 2025, via Reach Records.
-The album features guest appearances from Jackie Hill Perry, Meezo!, Torey D'Shaun, T.I., Killer Mike, Fridayy, Jon Bellion, Aklesso, Propaganda, Madison Ryann Ward, and Hollyn.
-It features production credits from Epikh Pro, S1, Joaquin Bynum, Pluss, 100graham, Amore Jones, Jeremiah Adkins, Eks, Lihtz, Milan Madelt, Deandre Hunter, Lasanna Harris, SkipOnDaBeat, WEARETHEGOOD, Weathrman, BongoByTheWay, Edgar Cutino, Fortune, Fridayy, Kvrim, Jordan Hollywood, Jon Bellion, Rogét Chahayed, TenRoc, Ayo, Channel WYA, Tywiththewifi, prodbyty, Angelo Mota, Doobie, Jack LoMastro, Mhji Grey, J.LBS, Eric "4CEN" Forcen, Tre Wright, Carvello, Jay Gogna, Kofo, Tim Suby, Caleb Brynant, Travis Tatad, Victor Thell, Alexandria Dollar, Shadox, and Juberlee.
+Reconstruction is the tenth studio album by American Christian hip-hop musician Lecrae, released on August 22, 2025, via Reach Records.
+The album features guest appearances from Jackie Hill Perry, T.I., Killer Mike, Fridayy, Jon Bellion, Propaganda, and Hollyn.

 The album was supported by the release of four singles.
 "Still Here" was released as the lead single on May 31, 2024, and peaked at No. 25 on the Billboard Hot Christian Songs chart.
 The following single, "Die for the Party", released on September 20, 2024, achieved a peak of No. 34 on the same chart.
 On June 27, 2025, "Tell No Lie" was released, and on July 25, 2025, "Bless You" was released.

 Release and promotion

 On May 31, 2024, "Still Here" was released as the album's lead single.
 Speaking on the song, Lecrae said, "I want people to know that even if you feel left behind, people are still here…God is still here."
 He partnered with the nonprofit organization Cross Purpose to perform the song in various prisons in his hometown.
 "Still Here" was produced by Alexandria Dollar, Juberlee, Lasanna "Ace" Harris, and Shadox.
 It was written by Dollar, Deandre Hunter, Jeffrey Lawrence Shannon, Kasey Rashel Sims, Harris, Lecrae Moore, and Richard Earl Douglas.
 Connor Back and Jacob "Biz" Morris handled engineering, mixing, and mastering.

 On September 11, 2024, rapper Kendrick Lamar referenced Lecrae and Dee-1 in his song "Watch the Party Die".
 Lecrae recorded a response track, titling it, "Die for the Party", which was officially released on September 20, 2024, as the second single from Reconstruction.
 The song was produced by Weathrman, and written by Elvin Shahbazian, Joel McNeill, John McNeill, John Smythe, Lecrae Moore, Million Miles, and Pudge Tribbett.
 Jacob "Biz" Morris engineered the song, and alongside Connor Back, he mastered and mixed.